 While lianas are capable of surviving within the forest understory, lianas are predominantly light demanding (Gerwing, 2004; Rowe et al., 2004).
 As lianas rely upon the support of forest trees to reach more favourable conditions changes in the number of trees hosting lianas would therefore indicate how forest liana infestations develop over time ( Phillips et al., 2005; Wright et al., 2015).
 Evidence presented by Ingwell et al. (2010) showed that the proportion of trees carrying lianas increased by 65% over a forty-year census period.
 Similarly, Wright et al. (2010) used the same measure to show a decline in liana presence in the canopy.
 An increase the proportion of trees hosting lianas can be indicative of a combination of increased liana recruitment and liana growth (Rowe et al., 2004; Cai et al., 2007).
-Rapid increase of the proportion of trees supporting lianas, in elevated CO2, would indicate that lianas can become a more dominant feature of forests in an eCO2 world.
+Rapid increase of the proportion of trees supporting lianas, in elevated atmospheric CO2, would indicate that lianas can become a more dominant feature of forests in a CO2 rich world.
 Secondly, quantifying how the presence of lianas on the tree trunks has progressed over time, i.e. by measuring the hieght of the liana infestation on the trunk, can be used to infer whether the severity of infestations are increasing in response to CO2 treatment.
 Evidence from studies of temperate lianas have shown that sub-canopy liana stems attained greater heights, i.e. lengthened, upon their host trees, though this trend was not significant between CO2 treatments (Zotz et al., 2006).